scharf/cv/README.md

 the struggle of web developers and.
 I see lots of opportunities how better tooling, libraries and services to support web developers.

-The team has grown to 4 developers and we changed technologies.
-We switched to [Meteor] + [MongoDb], [React] + [MobX] and [Bootstrap 3] started with Javascript but then choose to replace it with [TypeScipt], to be able to better deal with changing requirements.
+The team has grown to 4 developers, and we changed technologies.
+We switched to [Meteor] + [MongoDb], [React] + [MobX] and [Bootstrap 3] started with Javascript but then choose to replace it with [TypeScript], to be able to better deal with changing requirements.
 We use [MobX] for state management.
 Later we changed the UI using [Ant Design]

 The key learning here is that web applications require a different set of (architectural) rules to be successful.

 **Being a startup, the projects had and has ups and downs, which allowed me to do other things in parallel.**

-## Early 2017 till end 2019: Java Framework and IDE for dialogs for a database application
+## Early 2017 till end 2019: Java framework and IDE for dialogs for a database application

 From January 2017 till end of 2019 I was consulting (1-2 days a week) a team that has a large Oracle Forms application with lots of dialogs.
 The goal is to modernize the application and re-write the front end in Java using the [JVx] UI